platformio/platformio-docs/platforms/creating_platform.rst

 --------

-PlatformIO has own registry with pre-built packages for the most popular systems and you can use them in your manifest.
+PlatformIO has own registry with pre-built packages for the most popular operating systems and you can use them in your manifest.
 These packages are stored in super-fast and reliably CDN storage provided by JFrog Bintray:

 - https://bintray.com/platformio/dl-packages